putridparrot/PutridParrot.Presentation/README.md

 want to reflect across this data and create multiple instances of comparers (for example) for every instance of the PersonViewModel.
 Instead, when the first instance is created it registers itself with the ViewModelRegistry which then creates a reusable state for this type.
-Subsequent creations of the PersonViewModel will register also but each new instance will reuse the original state.
+Subsequent creations of the PersonViewModel will register also, but each new instance will reuse the original state.
 Now we need a way to eventually clear out the satte when not longer required, hence you can call Dispose directly or let the finalizer do this.
-Unregister is called an when no further types appear to reference the PersonViewModel state in the ViewModelRegistry, it will be removed.
-If you do not Dispose/Unregister it just means there's the potential of unused state sitting around for the life of the application, but against this should be fairly minimal.
+Unregister is called when no further types appear to reference the PersonViewModel state in the ViewModelRegistry and that state will be removed.
+If you do not Dispose/Unregister it just means there's the potential of unused state sitting around for the life of the application.

 If your derived class needs to also handle Dispose, you should override DisposeManaged for managed resources and/or DisposeUnManaged for unmanaged resources - this is designed along the guidelines of the IDisposable pattern.